- Develop novel data processing methods for classifying and generating palaeo-landscapes;

 Understanding the nature of the subsurface is crucial for many applications in the earth sciences.
 This requires knowledge of the evolution of sedimentary systems and the processes that acted to shape the land surface.
 The aim of this project is to improve understanding of the characteristics of such surfaces so that fundamental properties of sedimentary basins, such as their porosity, can be better understood.
 The primary sources of data will be modern relief, the output from palaeo-landscape evolution modelling and pre-existing 3D seismic data.

 Basic scientific questions concern the statistical properties of land surfaces as a function of uplift, resistivity and erosive rates.
 This requires means to characterise such surfaces (e.g. Keylock et al., 2020).
 Given such techniques, follow-on questions concern the statistical significance of the values obtained and the ability of machine learning methods to depict and classify such surfaces correctly.
 Our gradual multifractal reconstruction framework (Keylock, 2017, 2019) is well-suited to such hypothesis testing.
-Thus, it can be used to determine the relative complexity of different landscapes and also generate training datasets for machine learning algorithms to enhance the fidelity of automatic classification methods.
+The figure shows an original DEM (η = 1) and three artificial surfaces that are maximally randomised with regards to the form of the algorithm (η = 0).
+Significant differences exist between the synthetic and real surfaces until at least (η = 0.6) for various terrain metrics.
+Thus, we can determine the relative complexity of different landscapes and also generate training datasets for machine learning algorithms to enhance the fidelity of automatic classification methods.
 The outputs from palaeo-landscape evolution models may be analysed in the way described, but there is also the potential within the project to use related statistical methods to analyse 3D seismic datasets to recover information on the properties of past erosional surfaces.

 - Dynamic Earth

-- Chris Keylock, School of Architecture, Building and Civil Engineering, Loughborough University
+- Chris Keylock, School of Architecture, Building and Civil Engineering, Loughborough University, Loughborough, Leicestershire LE11 3TU, [email protected]

 The project will have an innovative methodological basis as it will employ methods for characterising terrain, and for generating random topographic surfaces that have been developed recently (see references).
 These will be applied to the outputs from numerical models and 3D seismic data to determine the properties of the topographic surfaces.
 The final part of the project will relate to the efficacy of machine learning methods for classifying surfaces, and the extent to which this can be enhanced through the use of generating synthetic surfaces as part of the training process.
 I.e. given artificial surfaces that are not significantly different to the original based on measures of the terrain characteristics, what was a point in a multivariate space becomes an ellipsoid (or other shaped object), permitting distance measures to be formulated more effectively than in traditional data classification techniques.